 Before you start, you might want to review exactly what the dataset contains.
 Here is a page showing the contents of a single example file.
 You can download the corresponding raw HDF5 file here: TRAXLZU12903D05F94.h5.

-You can download the whole dataset, but first check to see if you know someone that has it already.
+If you want the whole dataset, check to see if you know someone that has it already.
 The following universities should have a copy: Drexel, Ithaca College, QMUL, NYU, UCSD, UPF.
-LabROSA also has a number of portable drives that we may be able to send out on request.

-For me, when I launch at EC2 virtual machine running Ubuntu, then
+For me, when I launch an EC2 virtual machine running Ubuntu, then

 create an EBS instance from that snapshot, then attach the EBS to the

 virtual machine, it appears as /dev/xvdf from within Ubuntu.
 Then you